netenglabs/suzieq/docs/developer/adding-a-new-nos.md

 ## Testing

 We have to have tests for any new code, especially to support a new NOS.
 At a minimum we need to have a reliable topology that we can then use to reliably generate run-once=gather output so that we can run through all the necessary tests.
-See our [testing doc](testing.md)
+See our [testing doc](testing.md).
+So as part of the PR submitted, its essential that we get the data we need to run our tests.
+Primairly, we want:
+- The data gathered by running the poller with the --run-once=gather.
+The output directory (sqpoller-output, by default) can be run through an anonymizer to anonymize the output.
+The anonymizer anonymizes the hostname, IP address and MAC address at this time.
+The anonymizer is beta code, and we don't guarantee that everything is anonymized.
+Please verify that it is.
+Provide us the sqpoller-directory with the *_anon.utput files.
+- This data can be added to the tests/integration/sqcmds directory with the name <nos>-input, just like nxos-input, eos-input etc.
+- Write the equivalent tests in the <nos>-samples directory.
+You can copy the existing files from cumulus-samples directory, and then run ```python suzieq/tests/utilities/update_sqcmds.py -o -f <each file in the samples fir>```.
+- Update the tags to add your NOS name to the list.
+- Run pytests to make sure that all tests pass with this data.